hymerman/benandhelenwedding.co.uk/content.md

 ------------------------------------------------------------------------------

 ## Travel
-Our recommendation is to catch the ferry and drive to the wedding, because if you want to extend your stay you need to have a private vehicle to get around, as public transport is almost non-existent in this rural area of france.
+Our recommendation is to catch the ferry and drive to the wedding, because if you want to extend your stay you need to have a private vehicle to get around, as public transport is almost non-existent in this rural area of France.
 Alternatively, fly/train and then hire a car.
 Driving in France is not as daunting as it sounds - once you have gone around your first roundabout it will feel natural!

 ### By car
 Remember that in europe you drive on the right-hand side!!!